Monday, 14 November 2016

 Paine's welcome was not warm, partly because of his scathing criticisms of Washington and other American leaders.
 His opposition to slavery also alienated many people.
 And another work he wrote in installments during these years, The Age of Reason, attacked Christianity.

-The Age of Reason sold well, but it outraged many people in America, where a great evangelical revival was underway.
+The Age of Reason sold well, but it outraged many people, especially in the new United States, where a great evangelical revival was underway.
 Paine died impoverished and nearly friendless in New York in 1809.
-Only six people came to his funeral, two of them black freedmen.
+Only six people came to his funeral.
+Two of them black freedmen.
 A widely reprinted obituary stated that he “did some good, but much harm.”

 In 1819 William Cobbett, a British radical, took Paine’s remains back to England for a proper burial. (image)

-The burial never happened and the ultimate disposal of Paine’s remains is unknown.
+The burial apparently never happened and the ultimate disposal of Paine’s remains is unknown.

 Lewes, Sussex